State Income Tax Treatment of Nonresident Trusts: Compliance Challenges and Planning Opportunities

 Determining Residency, Allocating Income Between Trust and Beneficiary, Apportionment Questions

-This webinar will provide tax professionals and advisers with a practical guide into various states' rules governing nonresident trusts' income tax treatment with multistate income or beneficiary connections.
-The panel will address state taxation of trusts in light of the Supreme Court's grant of certiorari to North Carolina Department of Revenue v. the Kaestner 1992 Family Trust.
+This course will provide tax professionals and advisers with a practical guide to various states' rules governing nonresident trusts' income tax treatment with multistate income or beneficiary connections.
 The panel will discuss critical topics relevant to resident and nonresident trusts, focusing on the allocation of state-sourced income between trust and beneficiaries in nonresident trusts with resident beneficiaries.
 The webinar will also identify states that deviate from federal treatment and those states whose definitions conform to federal but have different calculation bases.

 - State taxation of resident trusts